segmentio/analytics-next/README.md

 The easiest and quickest way to get started with Analytics 2.0 is to [use it through Segment](#-using-with-segment).
 Alternatively, you can [install it through NPM](#-using-as-an-npm-package) and do the instrumentation yourself.

 ## 💡 Using with Segment
 1. Create a javascript source at [Segment](https://app.segment.com) - new sources will automatically be using Analytics 2.0!
 Segment will automatically generate a snippet that you can add to your website.
 For more information visit our [documentation](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/)).

 2. Start tracking!

 ## 💻 Using as an NPM package

+**There is a [React example repo](https://github.com/segmentio/react-example/tree/main/src/examples/analytics-package) which outlines using the Segment npm package.**

 1. Install the package